My interest in the arts has greatly enhanced my life. I enjoy researching and writing about all facets of art and design.

 Other famous reformers of the time include architects Richard Redgrave, Henry Cole, Phillip Webb, and Owen Jones.

-They wanted new design values that demonstrated “honest to God” craftsmanship with a better use of good quality materials.
-Unfortunately, the group's collective voice made no impact due to the lack of any clearly defined alternative or viable approach to the visual aspects of machine manufactured furniture designs.
+They wanted new design values that demonstrated “honest to God” craftsmanship with better use of good quality materials.
+Unfortunately, the group's collective voice made no impact due to the lack of any clearly defined alternative or viable approach to the visual aspects of machine-manufactured furniture designs.

-And if their quest for honest craftsmanship hadn't led them backwards to the Middle Ages, William Morris and his coterie's importance in the contemporary furniture design development would have gone unquestioned.
+And if their quest for honest craftsmanship hadn't led them back to the Middle Ages, William Morris and his coterie's importance in contemporary furniture design development would have gone unquestioned.

 © 2018 artsofthetimes